 In addition, and related to subsistence harvesting as constituting "appropriate" Inuit economic activity is the idea that Inuit wealth is ideally limited.
 Many colonial and state interests have emphasized and promoted the idea that Inuit do not or should not wish to acquire much material wealth.
-Moravian missionaries often championed the limited needs and wants of "authentic" (or ideal) Inuit, or bemoaned the failure of Inuit to live up to this image, as they were "expecting people to be content in their poverty, said to be intended for their enlightenment" (Brice-Bennett 1990; 226).
+Moravian missionaries often championed the limited needs and wants of "authentic" (or ideal) Inuit, or bemoaned the failure of Inuit to live up to this image, as they were "expecting people to be content in their poverty, said to be intended for their enlightenment" (Brice-Bennett 1990: 226).
 Some anthropologists who worked in Labrador perpetuated the construction of Inuit difference in their focus on "traditional" Inuit life as a sentimentalized alternative to a modern lifestyle (Burch 1960; Jenness 1965).
 Diamond Jenness, for instance, offers an admiring anecdote about a trapper on the last page of his 1965 book, Eskimo Administration: Labrador, after describing the Labrador Inuit's progress towards modernity.
-He depicts a there is hope for northern Labrador - and for humanity - as long as such men endure" (Jenness 1965; 92).
+He depicts a there is hope for northern Labrador - and for humanity - as long as such mer andue"" (denuess 1965: 92).
+Juxtaposed with the inevitable march of progress is once again the idealized, selfsufficient, and non-materialistic figure, offering hope to the anthropologist that an alternative to "modernity" might exist.

-"leather-faced, weather-beaten [trapper, whose] veins, I fancied, carried a trickle of native blood, for his restless blue-grey eyes seemed to mirror the flickering sunlight and shadow of the local forests....'You never expect a big income; but you enjoy the life, and you're free' [the trapper tells him]...As he turned away I thought to myself: 'Truly,
+"leather-faced, weather-beaten [trapper, whose] veins, I fancied, carried a trickle of native blood, for his restless bloue-grey eyes seemed to mirror the filckering sunlight and shadow of the local forests...'You never expect a big income; but you enjoy the life, and you're free' [the trapper tells him]...As he turned away I thought to myself: 'Truty,